Indianapolis– TJ Colson, director of store operations for Wilco in Mt. Angel,

 The 23rd Young Retailer of the Year awards banquet was held Monday, May 6, at the Renaissance Las Vegas Hotel prior to the opening of the National Hardware Show® and NRHA All-Industry Conference.
 For more information on the awards program, honorees, and more, please visit nrha.org/yroty.

 About the North American Retail Hardware Association

-Founded in 1900 by a group of retailers, NRHA is a not-for-profit trade association whose mission is to help hardware stores, home center and lumberyards in the U.S. and Canada become better and more profitable retailers.
-Governed by a board of independent hardware retailers, NRHA fulfills its mission by providing information, communication, training programs and networking opportunities for the industry it serves.
+Founded in 1900 by a group of retailers, NRHA is a not-for-profit trade association whose mission is to help hardware stores, home centers and lumberyards in the U.S. and Canada become better and more profitable retailers.
+Governed by a board of independent hardware retailers, NRHA fulfills its mission by providing information, communication, training programs, and networking opportunities for the industry it serves.
 Each month, NRHA publishes Hardware Retailing magazine, which reaches approximately 35,000 home improvement industry professionals.
-NRHA also provides a wealth of online training and educational resources to thousands of retailers at nrha.org.
+NRHA also provides a wealth of online training and educational resources to thousands of retailers at the NRHA Website.